-Vote Mama Foundation warmly thanks our 2022 Research Fellows, Abby Hoover and Monica Davilla for their tireless work in data collection and cleaning, as well as Maria Wilson and Lydia Morris for their contributions to editing and fact-checking.
-We also thank Center for Women and Politics, Victory Institute, and Ballotpedia for their work in compiling and maintaning publicly available datasets that were invaluable to our research team.
+Vote Mama Foundation warmly thanks our 2022 Research Fellows: Abby Hoover and Monica Davila for their tireless work in data collection and cleaning, as well as Maria Wilson and Lydia Morris for their contributions to editing and fact-checking.
+We also thank Center for American Women and Politics, Victory Institute, and Ballotpedia for their work in compiling and maintaning publicly available datasets that were invaluable to this effort.